22 November 2018

 We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Mr Edward Rowe at Spire include:

-I am a consultant urological surgeon and was appoint to Bristol in 2007.
-During that time I have developed the uro-oncology service and in particular the robotic surgery for prostate and bladder cancer.
+I am a consultant urological surgeon and was appointed to Bristol in 2007.
+During my time I have developed the uro-oncology service and in particular the robotic surgery for prostate and bladder cancer.
 I am the urology cancer lead, chairman of the network policy group, and I also sit on the British Association of Urological Surgeons section of oncology committee.

 I then began speciality training with a 6 month post in Urology at St Mary’s Hospital, and subsequently began a 2 year period of research into prostate cancer screening as part of an M.D which was awarded in 2005.

 The majority of the operations I perform are for uro-oncological disease.
-These include Radical Prostatectomy (removal of the prostate for prostate cancer), Radical Cystectomy (removal of the bladder for cancer), Radical Nephrectomy (removal of the kidney for cancer), and penile cancer operations including groin node clearance procedures.
+These include Radical Prostatectomy (removal of the prostate for prostate cancer), Radical Cystectomy (removal of the bladder for cancer), and penile cancer operations including groin node clearance procedures.